Mental Health Resources

 We are Lancashire Women

 Lancashire Women support over 500 people each year to make positive change in their lives.
 Over the years, the charity have built their expertise around women’s health, wellbeing, money advice and employability, but do also offer other services to those that need them.
-Their FAM Project offers one to one counselling for women living in the Fishwick & St Matthews areas of Preston.
+They do offer free one-to-one therapy, courses and peer led groups without needing a doctor's referral.

 Phone: 0300 330 1354